 We are huge national park lovers, and are looking forward to doing more glamping near national parks in the very near future.
 Here’s what we’ve got so far:

 Want to try glamping without ever leaving home?
 Give it a go in the backyard first, and maybe you’ll be hooked.
-At the very least, glamping is an awesome quarentine activity (looking at you 2020), is fun for kids, and is a great party idea!
+At the very least, glamping is an awesome quarantine activity (looking at you 2020 and 2021), is fun for kids, and is a great party idea!

 - Planning the Perfect Backyard Glamping Staycation